annadeus/semester_project_computer_graphics/README.md

-## Semester Project in Computer Grafics
+## Semester Project in Computer Graphics

 In order to pass, the project was supposed to have the the following features: